MTT Tournament Rules

 Rule Changes

 These rules will remain unchanged.
-Interpretation of the rules is at the discretion of the tournament director, whose decisions are final.
-Failure to comply may result in disqualification.
-All rules have loopholes; contestants are reminded that the spirit of the rule will prevail in judgment cases.
+Interpretation of these rules shall be left exclusively to the tournament director.
+The decision of the tournament director shall be final in all matters.
+Failure to comply with any rule may result in disqualification.
+Contestants are reminded that the spirit of the rule will prevail in all judgment cases.

 Age Limit